CWWhitney/CWWhitney.github.io/content/home/publications.md

 # Order that this section appears on the page.
 weight: 50

-title: Recent Publications
+title: Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by
   offset: 0